Allen Simms: Coaching

 At University of Idaho, where he was an assistant coach working with the Vandal jumps program in 2013.
 He coached one All-American in the pole vault at the 2013 NCAA Division 1 championships in Eugene with a leap of 5.50m (18'1)- in his one year at Idaho, two student-athletes were NCAA regional qualifiers in the Pole Vault.
 His student-athletes also won a Western Athletic Conference championship, earned six All-WAC awards and set two school records.
-Simms has previous collegiate coaching stops at Davidson College from 2008–11, where he worked with sprinters, hurdlers and jumpers, and at Utica College in 2011, where he coached the school's jumpers to five school records, two conference titles and two Eastern College Athletic Conference bids.
+Simms has previous collegiate coaching stops at Davidson College from 2008 to 2011, where he worked with sprinters, hurdlers and jumpers, and at Utica College in 2011, where he coached the school's jumpers to five school records, two conference titles and two Eastern College Athletic Conference bids.

 Simms is an International Association of Athletics Federations Level 4 Jumps coach and holds a USA Track & Field Level I coaching certificate.